RaduADumitru/codex/README.md

 This will store an HTML summary of the test results in `tests/html/{testname}`, and a log file in `tests/logs/{testname}`.

 ### Known issues/limitations
 * `"java.io.IOException: Reached the end of the stream"` error: caused by an exceedingly large transaction surpassing [ArangoDB's stream transaction idle timeout](https://www.arangodb.com/docs/stable/transactions-stream-transactions.html).
-The default timeout is 60 seconds, and this is mitigated somewhat by setting the server option `--transaction.streaming-idle-timeout` to the maximum of 120 seconds in the database's Dockerfile.
+The default timeout is 60 seconds, and this is mitigated somewhat by having the server option `--transaction.streaming-idle-timeout` set to the maximum possible value of 120 seconds in the database's Dockerfile.
 Nevertheless, ArangoDB is not built with large transactions in mind, so it is recommended to split large transactions into smaller ones, such as by increasing the `pageCount` when importing.
+* Searches for diminutives or augmentatives are not heavily supported; very few of these relationships exist in the original SQL database.
+The main focus for relation searches is on synonyms, and to a lesser extent antonyms.
 ## TODO:
 * performance tests